If you have children going away to university there are money saving options worth considering, if you are in a position to take advantage of them.

 The home can be purchased using a loan secured on your own home, or with capital provided directly by yourself or other relatives.
 In either case the property must be transferred to the adult student to allow him to take advantage of the capital gains tax exemption for his own home.
 This gift will not be subject to inheritance tax unless you die within seven years of the transfer.

-Once in residence the student can generate some tax-free income by letting rooms to friends, as long as the total rent in any tax year is no more than the rent-a-room limit of £4,250.
+Once in residence the student can generate some tax-free income by letting rooms to friends, as long as the total rent in any tax year is no more than the rent-a-room limit of £4,250 (£7,500 from April 2016).
 If the rent does exceed this limit the student can ask HM Revenue and Customs to tax the excess only.
-This may be covered by the student’s own personal allowance of £9,440.
-Alternatively they can deduct valid expenses and report the net profit on their tax return.
+This may be covered by the student’s own personal allowance of £10,600 Alternatively they can deduct valid expenses and report the net profit on their tax return.

 During the course the student does not pay any council tax on the property, even if there are several students sharing the house.
 One non-student lodger living with other students will receive the 25 per cent discount on the council tax for lone occupation.

 Rather than supplying regular handouts to keep the student in books and beer during term time, consider investing capital in your child’s name at the beginning of the course.
-Such a gift will transfer income normally taxed at your marginal rate of income tax to your child and any capital gain arising will be benefit from their CGT exemption of £11,000 (£11,100 after 5 April 2015).
+Such a gift will transfer income normally taxed at your marginal rate of income tax to your child and any capital gain arising will be benefit from their CGT exemption of £11,100.
 The potential disadvantages of gifting assets in this way are, however, obvious.